 Adelaide Cruises Passengers - How many cruises visit Adelaide?

 Between 2015 and 2016 alone, Adelaide’s cruise industry saw over 35 ships dock at Port Adelaide.
 As Australia’s cruising fascination continues to rise, the number of cruises in and out of Adelaide follow suit.
 Seasonal results have smashed records and forecasts predict much of the same for the next few years.
 More and more cruises from Adelaide are available year after year.
 Major cruise lines offer cruise deals and last minute cruises from Adelaide.

 Where is the Port Adelaide Passenger Terminal located and what is its capacity?

 Cruises from Adelaide depart from Port Adelaide Passenger Terminal.
 The cruise terminal is located at the Outer Harbour marine facility on Oliver Rogers Road.
-In terms of vessel capacity, the facility welcomed the fourth largest ship in the world to its berth when the Ovation of the Seas docked there last December, making it one of the few Australian ports able to comfortably do so.
+In terms of vessel capacity, the facility welcomed the fourth largest cruise ship in the world to its berth when the Ovation of the Seas docked there last December, making it one of the few Australian ports able to comfortably do so.
 Passenger amenities catering to the port continue to be updated as demand increases to make sure your cruise from Adelaide will be more than just comfortable even before you board your cruise ship.

 Adelaide cruising facilities and parking at Port Adelaide Passenger Terminal

 The Port Adelaide Passenger Terminal is well equipped with a coffee shop, payphones, information desk, pick-up/drop-off facility and a range of shops for that last minute retail therapy.
-If you have a little time before you cruise ship departs Port Adelaide, visit the Central Market, the Art Gallery of South Australia or the Adelaide Botanic Gardens, all nearby.
+If you have a little time before your cruise ship departs Port Adelaide, visit the Central Market, the Art Gallery of South Australia or the Adelaide Botanic Gardens, all nearby.

 There is a no-stop drop-off/pick-up zone on Oliver Rogers Rd, via Gate C, and while there is no designated cruise passenger parking lots, there is a 15-minute car park with limited spaces.
 For long-term parking, opt for one of Adelaide City’s parking facilities, then catch a train or taxi to the passenger terminal in Outer Harbour to board your cruise ship.